American Risk and Insurance Association - Explained

 Back To: INSURANCE & RISK MANAGEMENT

-American Risk and Insurance Association (ARIA) Definition
+What is the American Risk and Insurance Association?

 The American Risk and Insurance Association (ARIA) is an organization established in 1932 for academics, scholars, professionals and, associates in the insurance industry.
 The primary objective of this association is to promote the knowledge of risk management and insurance among these professionals.
 This professional organization also enhances the transfer of knowledge between the professional that will promote further research in the insurance industry.
 ARIA holds annual conferences and research for professionals in the insurance industry.
 This professional body publishes two journals which are the Journal of Risk and Insurance and Risk Management and Insurance Review.